airar-dev/Unity-AR-ColorMapping/README.md

 * opencv-3.4.10-android-sdk
 * opencv.framework(*3.4.11 version)
 <br />

-* As of August 3, 2021, the latest version of Unity3D and the latest version of each AR engine have been tested
+As of August 3, 2021, the latest version of Unity and the latest version of each AR engine have been tested.
-* Unity3D 2021.1.6f1
-* MaxstAR 5.0.5v
-* EasyAR 4.3.0v
-* Vuforia Engine AR Unity Package 10.0v
-* ARFoundation 4.1.7v
-<br /><br />

 ## Installation
 　1. Clone a repository or download it as zip.